-I don’t like to cross that line, even though I know what I’m losing photographically.
-So if I can’t move closer without causing too much disturbance, I’ll stand back and take a few of what Hugh and I call proof of life shots.
-These are photos that won’t win any prizes, but they’re reminders of the inherent joy he and I had in that moment — spending time with the animals and appreciating the privilege of watching them engage their normal lives.
-I’m not yet at the point where I can put my camera down without a few pangs, the way Hugh can.
-He’s a master at simple being-ness.
+If I can’t move closer without causing too much disturbance, I’ll stand back and take a few of what I call proof of life shots.
+These are simply reminders of the inherent joy I had in that moment — appreciating the privilege of watching animals engage their normal lives.

 These shots of an American Kestrel resting and stretching were taken from a long distance.
 The wide photo shows how far the kestrel was when shooting with an effective reach of 600mm.
 After cropping the longest edge on these images is 900px which isn’t big enough for high quality prints or larger publications.
 (If I were shooting with a full-frame camera and more pixels, the crop would be a bit larger and more usable that way.)